 While cycling the Veluwe, the IJssel Valley and the Achterhoek can be explored.
 We have cycle maps available for you.
 And with your smartphone and Abel Life you can download your routes.

 With our lightweight double open canoe you can reach a fair distance on the Berkel.
 Other canoes or kajaks are available for rent in the downtown area.

-There are galleries and museums in Gorssel (Museum More 8 km), Apeldoorn (Het Loo Palace and the Coda museum 20 km), Arnhem (the open air museum 30 km) Winterswijk (Villa Mondriaan 45 km) and on the Veluwe (the Kröller-Müller museum 40 km).
+There are galleries and museums in Zutphen, in Gorssel (Museum More 8 km), Apeldoorn (Het Loo Palace and the Coda museum 20 km), Arnhem (the open air museum 30 km) Winterswijk (Villa Mondriaan 45 km) and on the Veluwe (the Kröller-Müller museum 40 km).